 What about iPad?

 We find that iPad is a great web browsing device and its larger screen should work fine with your main site skin/design.
-Mobile Kit Pro is designed to help improve the small screen experience of smart phones.
-If you find it neccesary for your site, you can configure the site to use the Mobile Kit Pro skin for iPad.
+Mobile Kit Pro is designed to help improve the small screen experience of smartphones.
+If you find it necessary for your site, you can configure the site to use the Mobile Kit Pro skin for iPad.
 There is a link in Mobile Kit Pro to allow mobile users to choose the normal site view so users would still have a choice to go back to the main view of the site.
-Generally though we think iPad users should use the normal site experience by default.
+Generally, though we think iPad users should use the normal site experience by default.

 What about other tablets?